godotengine/godot-cpp/README.md

 	Using `generate_bindings=yes` you can generate `godot_api.json` (Godot API) Use `use_llvm=yes` to use clang++.

-Copy bindings librarys into `SimpleLibrary/lib` folder
+Copy binding libraries into the `SimpleLibrary/lib` folder
 ```
 $ cd ..
 $ cp cpp_bindings/bin/libgodot_cpp_bindings.a lib/
 ```
-And our file structure will be
+And our directory structure will be
 ```
 [SimpleLibrary]
   ├── cpp_bindings/